 GROB Systems is excited to announce that we are now accepting applications for our 2021 apprenticeship class!
 We are actively searching for high school seniors who are interested in joining our team as an apprentice next June.
 We are seeking your help in finding students who may be a great fit for GROB.
 Interested students can learn more about the program and apply online at www.grobsystems.com/apprentice.

 College Open House Days

 Colleges set aside days to feature or “spotlight” certain majors—kind of like an “open house”.
 To schedule college visits, go to the college’s website for information and registration.
-Listed below are some colleges that we have received special announcements about.
-Check college websites to find out about others.

 Additional College Information

 *There are over 300 colleges who will accept “The Common Application” to apply to their university.
 See the map in the Guidance Office to find out which colleges accept this.